walmartlabs/concord-website/docs/getting-started/tasks.md

 ## Best Practices

-Here are some of the best practices when creating a new task (plugin).
+Here are some of the best practices when creating a new plugin with one or multiple tasks.

 ### Environment Defaults

-Instead of hard coding parameters like endpoint URLs, credentials and other environment-specific values use injectable defaults:
+Instead of hard coding parameters like endpoint URLs, credentials and other environment-specific values, use injectable defaults:

 ```java
 @Named("myTask")
 public class MyTask implements Task {

     @Override
     public void execute(Context ctx) throws Exception {
         Map<String, Object> defaults = ctx.getVariable("myTaskDefaults");

         String value = (String) ctx.getVariable("myVar");
         if (value == null) {
             // fallback to the default value
             value = (String) defaults.get("myVar");
         }
         System.out.println("Got " + value);
     }
 }